iot-edge-foundation/iot-edge-nmea/README.md

 }
 ```

+This message contains a user-defined property "content-type" with value "application/edge-nmea-json".

 ### Exceptional output

 In case a message can not be parsed or another excpetion occurs, a message will be put on output 'Exception'.